Middle East News Agency ( MENA)

 * MENA’s Popular Portal and other news services aim to support the new concept of citizen journalism.
 MENA will not only be dealing with other mass media but will be coping with everything new in web journalism and digital media.

-* MENA will be having two websites; one for its subscribers, while the other for normal visitors to broadcast news items and upgraded news services.
+* MENA has one website for its subscribers to broadcast news items and upgraded news services..

 * MENA will be the first news agency in the Middle East and the second worldwide to have a popular website dealing with visitors.